-3.2.5R and FUND 3.2.6R will be disclosed

-- the percentage of the Company's assets that are subject to special arrangements arising from their illiquid nature; - (2) any new arrangements for managing the liquidity of the Company; and - (3) the current risk profile of the Company and the risk management systems employed by the AIFM to manage those risks.
+1(0) (16d) information about any transfer of liability to the primer brokerage firm that may exist Not applicable.
+1(p) (17) a description of how and when the information required under FUND 3.2.5R and FUND 3.2.6R will be disclosed Under FUND 3.2.5R, the AIFM must disclose to investors periodically: (1) the percentage of the Company's assets that are subject to special arrangements arising from their illiquid nature; (2) any new arrangements for managing the liquidity of the Company; and (3) the current risk profile of the Company and the risk management systems employed by the AIFM to manage those risks.
 The information shall be disclosed as part of the Company's periodic reporting to investors and, at a minimum, at the same time as the Company's annual report is made available.

-Under FUND 3.2.6R, the AIFM must disclose on a regular basis:

-- (1) any change to: - (a) the maximum level of leverage that the AIFM may employ on behalf of the Company; - (b) any right of reuse of collateral or any guarantee granted under the leveraging arrangement; and - (2) the total amount of leverage employed by the Company.
+Under FUND 3.2.6R, the AIFM must disclose on a regular basis: (1) any change to: (a) the maximum level of leverage that the AIFM may employ on behalf of the Company; (b) any right of reuse of collateral or any guarantee granted under the leveraging arrangement; and (2) the total amount of leverage employed by the Company.
 Information on changes to the maximum level of leverage and any right of re-use of collateral or any guarantee under the leveraging arrangements shall be provided without undue delay by issuing an announcement via a Regulatory Information Service.
 Such information will also be published in the Company's annual report and audited accounts.

-Information on the total amount of leverage employed by the Company shall be published in the Company's annual report and audited accounts.
+Information on the total amount of leverage employed by the Company shall be disclosed, at a minimum, at the same time as the Company's annual report and audited accounts are made available.
 Without limitation to the generality of the foregoing, any information required under FUND 3.2.5R and FUND 3.2.6R may be disclosed: (a) in the Company's annual report; (b) in factsheets that are available on the Company's website; (c) by the Company issuing an announcement via a Regulatory Information Service; or (d) by the Company publishing the relevant information on the Company's website.
 EU AIFM Directive Article 23(2) FUND 3.2.3 23(2) (1) An AIFM shall inform investors before they invest in the AIF of any arrangement made by the depositary to contractually discharge itself of liability, in accordance with regulation 30 of the Alternative Investment Fund Managers Regulations 2013 (SI 2013/1773) The Depositary Agreement provides that the Depositary may enter into arrangements in accordance with Article 21(13) and (14) of the EU AIFM Directive to discharge itself of liability, in accordance with regulation 30 of the Alternative Investment Fund Managers Regulations 2013 (SI 2013/1773).
 23(2) (2) The AIFM must also inform investors without delay of any changes with respect to depositary liability.
 Without limitation, Shareholders may be informed (a) in the Company's annual report, (b) by the Company issuing an announcement via a Regulatory Information Service or (c) by the Company publishing the relevant information on the Company's website.